Affiliate Marketing Income Potential – The Streams of Income

 Using Traffic Generation Technique

 Cost Per Action: In this type of network, merchants may have restrictions regarding the methods the affiliate marketer uses to drive traffic.
-It is important that marketers understand the terms and conditions agreement to know what is permitted and what isn’t before promoting CPA products on their website.
+It is important that marketers understand the terms and conditions agreed upon to know what is permitted and what isn’t before promoting CPA products on their website.

-Generally CPA networks allow marketers to use just a few traffic generation strategies to promote offers.
-If you do not adhere to the requirements it could result in the reversal of commissions or being banned from the network.
+Generally, CPA networks allow marketers to use just a few traffic generation strategies to promote offers.
+If you do not adhere to the requirements it could result in the reversal of commissions or be banned from the network.
 If you have any doubt, make sure you discuss your strategies with your affiliate manager before you proceed.

 Cost Per Action: There is no such thing as a refund with CPA.
 However, if a merchant discovers that the marketer is participating in affiliate fraud and turning in fraudulent leads or the leads came with fraudulent credit card information, the merchant will do a commission reversal

 Cost Per Sale: Refunds are available with CPS networks.
 Generally, customers are allowed 60 days to try a product or service that was purchased.
 During the 60-day period if the customer is not satisfied the can ask for a refund and return the product.
 If the customer requests a refund, which is paid, the merchant will effect a commission reversal.

 Hopefully, you now have a better understanding of these two types of affiliate networks and realize that there are differences between the two when you make your choice of affiliate networks to partner with.